paulgb/paulbutler.org/content/posts/2021/ranked-choice-voting-for-data-scientists/index.md

 # Using the data

-Once I have my hands on the cast vote records, I like to audit the official tabulation.
+Once I have the cast vote records, I like to audit the official tabulation.
 This way, I can catch any errors in my analysis and make sure my handling of ballot errors matches the jurisdiction's process.

 ## Normalizing the ballots

 The sort of analysis we generally want to do on ranked-choice ballot data involves knowing the order of preferences among the candidates, as expressed by each voter.
 For these types of analyses, ballot errors are an unnecessary complication.
 To simplify things, I like to start by converting the actual ballots into “clean” ballots that meet two conditions:

-1. Each ballot has exactly zero or one candidates in each rank position.
+1. Each ballot has exactly zero or one candidate in each rank position.
 2. On a particular ballot, a rank position with one candidate never follows a rank position with zero candidates.

 The way I do this conversion depends on the jurisdiction's handling of voter errors.
 For example, some jurisdictions will simply skip over any ranks without votes, whereas other jurisdictions will skip over a maximum of one rank in a row before exhausting the rest of the ballot.
 Because I'd like to use the normalized ballots to recreate the official tabulation, I stick to the way the jurisdiction handles voter errors.